Business Interruption Insurance

 If you were wrongfully denied coverage under the business interruption provisions in your policy, trust an experienced, full-service law firm to handle your coverage claim.

 Small and even mid-sized businesses typically can’t wait for an extended period of time before receiving the business interruption benefits to which they are entitled.
 If your claim satisfied the terms that apply to business interruption coverage under your policy (or the new law if H.B.
 589 is adopted), and if the insurance company failed to identify a legitimate and reasonable basis for denying the claim, the company may have acted in bad faith, entitling you to additional damages.
-Conduct that might entitle you to additional damages could include the failure to reasonably investigate the claim, failure to promptly pay a covered claim, failure to comply with state insurance law, and the use of unfair settlement practices.
+Conduct that might entitle you to additional damages could include the failure to reasonably investigate the claim, failure to pay a covered claim promptly, failure to comply with state insurance law, and the use of unfair settlement practices.